 Advanced Freestyle Shadowboxing

-An advanced 5-round structure can look like this:
+An advanced 5-round structure:

 | Round | Focus |